bmeurant/technical-docs/software-architecture/databases/rdbms.md

 Replication is the process of creating and maintaining multiple copies of data on different servers.
 It is a fundamental pattern for achieving both high [[availability-patterns|availability]] and read [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].
 The two most common models are Master-Slave and Master-Master.

-For a detailed explanation of these models and their trade-offs, see the main page on [[availability-patterns#Replication-Patterns|Replication Patterns]].
+For a detailed explanation of these models and their trade-offs, see the main page on [[replication|Database Replication]].

 ### 2. Partitioning